 - Minor assignments (e.g. vocabulary work) will be deducted by 50% regardless of lateness. - Major assignments (e.g. essays) will be deducted by one letter grade for each day that the assignment is late (e.g. if a B+ essay is turned in two days late, it will instead be given a B-).

-You may not email late assignments for full credit; hard copies will be accepted in class.
+You may not email late assignments for full credit; hard copies will be accepted in class, and electronic copies may be warranted for some formal essays.

 Course Grading

 Student work will be graded based on this scheme: